Quality Assurance & Review

 - Accessibility and Usability

 Course Review Process

 A peer-review process is utilized in which two faculty reviewers and an instructional designer use the DSU QM rubric to review an online course and provide feedback and suggestions for improvement.

 Faculty Peer Reviewers must be a DSU QM Approved Reviewer in order to be selected for a course review.
 Any direct costs associated with DSU QM Reviewer Certification will be covered by the Office of Distance & Digital Learning (DDL).

 To be a DSU QM Approved Reviewer, a faculty must successfully meet and complete the following:

 - Be an active full-time DSU faculty member in good standing

 - Taught successfully online for more than 1 year

-- Successfully complete the DSU Online Teaching Certification program
+- Successfully complete the DSU Online Teaching Certification requirements

 - Participate in the Applying the DSU QM Rubric Workshop (online, facilitated by QM, APPQMR)